 - Provision of an interpreter who translates to and from the person's primary language. - Translation of program documents.

-As necessary, program staff will utilize 833-ASK-RBNC (833-275-7262) to communicate with LEP applicants.
+As necessary, Case Managers and other staff will utilize 833-ASK-RBNC (833-275-7262) to communicate with LEP applicants.

 1.12 ACCESSIBILITY AND REASONABLE ACCOMMODATIONS